justindujardin/mathy/website/docs/examples/heuristics.md

 > This notebook is built using [mathy_core](https://core.mathy.ai).

 Remember the challenges in Algebra of combining like terms to simplify expressions?
-For example, turning `4x + y + 2x + 14x` into `20x + y` is a fundamental skill in mathematics, useful in various real-world applications like engineering and economics.
+For example, turning `4x + y + 2x + 14x` into `20x + y` is a fundamental skill in mathematics, applicable in various real-world applications like engineering and economics.

 While having a program that outputs `20x + y` directly is convenient, understanding the step-by-step transformation is invaluable for learning and problem-solving.

 Let's explore how [mathy_core](https://core.mathy.ai) parses input text into a tree structure, and then applies transformations to simplify the tree into a solution.

-You'll see not just the end result but each step we take along the way to get there - a valuable tool for both students and educators alike.
+You'll see not just the end result but each step we take to get there - a valuable tool for both students and educators alike.

 ```python